amzn/style-dictionary/docs/config.md

 Style dictionaries are configuration driven.
 Your config file defines what executes and what to output when the style dictionary builds.

 By default, Style Dictionary looks for a `config.json` file in the root of your package.
-You can also specify a custom location when you use the [CLI](how_to_build#cli).
-If you are using a [custom build system](how_to_build#custom-build-system), you can specify a custom location for a configuration file or use a plain Javascript object.
+You can also specify a custom location when you use the [CLI](using_the_cli.md).
+If you want a custom build system using the [npm module](using_the_npm_module.md), you can specify a custom location for a configuration file or use a plain Javascript object.

 ## config.json
  Here is a quick example: